rushirajnenuji/viz-raster/CONTRIBUTING.md

 - Fix a bug and contribute the code with a Pull Request
 - Write or edit some documentation
 - Sharing helpful tips or FAQ-type answers to users or future contributors
-- Create screenshots or tutorials of features of MetacatUI
+- Create screenshots or tutorials of features
-- Answer questions on DataONE Discussions
 - ...

 This is an open source project, and we welcome full